-The Streatfields of Kent are rather distant on our family origins but have both some significance and more known history than any other ancestor lines.
+The Streatfields of Kent are rather distant on our family origins but have both some significance and more known history than any of our other ancestor lines.
 In addition DNA matches have shown how these links are live today.

 The Streatfield name has a number of spellings as many surnames do.
 The current lines tend to be those descended from the eldest son of Robert Streatfeild, 1514-1559 who use Streatfeild.
 He has a page on Wikipedia and elsewhere.
-Robert lived at Chiddingstone and was involved in the Weald iron making business in the surrounding area.
+Robert lived at Chiddingstone and was involved in the Weald iron making business of Kent and Sussex, in the surrounding area.
 The Weald Iron Industry is well researched if you are interested.

 The other spellings are Streatfield and, later Stratfield or Strutfield.